CongWeilin/mtcnn-caffe/README.md

 2. cPickle && cv2 && numpy

 ## Train Data
-The sample train data is upload to [Baidu Drive](https://pan.baidu.com/s/1kVNVGfd), password is 'ujuv'

 The training data generate process can refer to [Seanlinx/mtcnn](https://github.com/Seanlinx/mtcnn)

 Sample almost similar to Seanlinx's can be found in `prepare_data`